-Over the last few months I have been searching for a flat up to £305k and identified one close by in Leytonstone I like with open areas and station in the vicinity, the downside is that it only has 49 years unexpired on the lease.
-There is not much else in Leytonstone in this price bracket, so just wondered if I would be making a grave error acquiring a lease with such few years left?
+Over the last few months I have been searching for a leasehold apartment up to £195,000 and identified one close by in Leytonstone I like with a park and station in the vicinity, however it only has 61 years on the lease.
+I can't really find anything else in Leytonstone in this price bracket, so just wondered if I would be making a mistake buying a lease with such few years left?

-Should you need a mortgage that many years may be a potential deal breaker.
-Discount the offer by the expected lease extension will cost if it has not already been discounted.
-If the existing proprietor has owned the property for at least twenty four months you may ask them to commence the lease extension formalities and then assign it to you.
-You can add 90 years to the existing lease and have £0 ground rent by law.
-You should speak to your conveyancing solicitor concerning this.
+If you need a home loan the remaining unexpired lease term will likely be a potential deal breaker.
+Discount the offer by the expected lease extension will cost if not already taken into account.
+If the existing owner has owned the property for a minimum of twenty four months you could request that they start the process of the extension and pass it to you.
+You can add 90 years to the existing lease term and have £0 ground rent by law.
+You should consult your conveyancing lawyer concerning this.

-if there is a absentee freeholder or where there is disagreement about the premium for a lease extension, under the relevant legislation you can apply to the First-tier Tribunal (Property Chamber) to make a decision on the premium.
+if there is a absentee freeholder or where there is disagreement about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to calculate the amount due.

-An example of a Freehold Enfranchisement matter before the tribunal for a Leytonstone residence is 36 New Wanstead in August 2010.
+An example of a Freehold Enfranchisement decision for a Leytonstone residence is 36 New Wanstead in August 2010.
 The Tribunal arrived at a valuation of the premium for the freehold of £22,359.
 This case was in relation to 2 flats.
-The unexpired term as at the valuation date was 73.92 years.
+The number of years remaining on the existing lease(s) was 73.92 years.